NityaVerma19/NityaVerma19/README.md

-- 👋 Hi, I’m @NityaVerma19
+- 👋 Hi, I’m Nitya
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in the field of Data Science
 - 🌱 I’m currently learning Python